Who Is Working?

 | Same reviewer + a different directive and session | A conceptual implementation-after-approval lane could be separate instead of mutating the read-only lane. |

-| Shared review kit or essential | Review discipline can travel across lanes without being pasted into each task prompt. |
+| Shared review kit or grounding skill | Review discipline can travel across lanes without being pasted into each task prompt. |

 | Same skill catalog, different sessions | A capability can stay reusable while authorization is decided by the resolved contract. |